Lie graph homology model for $\mathfrak{grt}_1$: Lie graph homology model

-The statement that this map is dg is nearly immediate from the description above, since the differential applied to any term $X$ simply removes/expands the elements of $X$ one at a time in each case.
-However let us point out that the standard sign conventions for simplicial chains do not match those for expanding elements in the Feynman transform.
-Thus when we identify $X\tensor h_\ast(\Gamma)^\ast(\gamma)_{H}$ with $h_\ast(\Gamma)^\ast(\gamma_X)_{H}$, it is necessary to multiply by the sign of the shuffle permutation which moves the elements of $X$ over the elements of its complement.
-This will ensure the map defined in Equation $\ref{ag2}$ is dg.
+The statement that such a map would be dg is nearly immediate from the description above, since the differential applied to any term $X$ simply removes/expands the elements of $X$ one at a time in each case.
+However, some care is needed in handling the signs.
+Let $x\in X\subset Y$, and suppose that $x$ is proceeded by $r$ elements of $X$ and followed by $s$ elements of $Y \setminus X$.
+When an element $x$ is removed from $X$ in the simplicial chain complex, it is accompanied by the sign $(-1)^r$.
+On the other hand, when the corresponding simple tadpole is expanded via the differential of the Feynman transform, this edge is placed in the last (rightmost) position by convention, and can be put back in order among $Y\cup \{x\}$ at the expense of a factor of $(-1)^s$.
+To account for this, we define the map $\pi$ in equation $\ref{ag2}$ to include a factor of the sign of the shuffle permutation which moves the vertices of the given simplex to the left of the vertices not in the simplex.
+The product of the signs of the two shuffle permutations corresponding to the simplices $X$ and $X\setminus x$ is equal to $(-1)^{r+s}$, hence $\pi$ is dg.